All Episodes

 I appreciate that.

-Uh I when I was listening to you talk to the superdelegates earlier, it occurred to me that they really don't mind taking the hit in standing up for Obama because even if he is unelectable and he does not win the election, as long as they continue to increase their majorities in the House and Senate, they have a willing accomplice and ally in John McCain, and he will further their agenda as much as Obama, except for the war, and that's the only issue on which they differ.
+When I was listening to you talk to the superdelegates earlier, it occurred to me that they really don't mind taking the hit and standing up for Obama because even if he is unelectable and he does not win the election, as long as they continue to increase their majorities in the House and Senate, they have a willing accomplice and ally in John McCain, and he will further their agenda as much as Obama, except for the war.

-Um let me let me maneuver through this one.
+Let me maneuver through this one.

-Uh you've you've just presented me a minefield here.
+You've just presented me a minefield here.

 My pleasure.

-So in that circumstance, let's say that's that's worst case scenario, and if the worst case scenario happens, it doesn't matter.
+And if the worst case scenario happens, it doesn't matter.

 It doesn't matter who the president is.

-The Democrats are gonna care.
+The Democrats are going to carry.

-She's uh she's laying down all of her markers, and I think I think one of the reasons the Democrats might actually prefer Obama is because he is inexperienced.
+And I think one of the reasons the Democrats might actually prefer Obama is because he is inexperienced.

-He really doesn't know what he's doing, and I think that the Democrats in Congress could pretty much roll a guy and get whatever they want out of him uh if if if indeed they have to.
+And I think that the Democrats in Congress could pretty much roll a guy and get whatever they want out of him if indeed they have to.

-And in their worst case scenario, if McCain should win, they can always have a few rhinos like the snows and others of this world come alongside them in case they needed a veto-proof majority.
+And in their worst case scenario, if McCain should win, they can always have a few rhinos like the Snows and others of this world come alongside them in case they needed a veto-proof majority.

-They want the White House.
+Yeah, but look at they want the White House.

-You've got to understand something.
+You've got to understand.

-These people have wanted the White House.
+So these people have wanted the White House.

-I mean, they've they've wanted it since 2000, but the Florida aftermath, I don't think people to this day understand just what a grudge they are holding over that.
+I mean, they've wanted it since 2000, but the Florida aftermath, I don't think people to this day understand just what a grudge they are holding over that.

 They want the White House back in the worst way.